Hei-Chunhei/Used_car_price_regression/README.md

 # Used_car_price_regression

-CSV is to big to load, please follow link to Kaggle for data page https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data
+CSV is to big too load, please follow link to Kaggle for data page https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data